Apply to Honors as a First-Year Student

 Step 3: Extracurricular Resume

 A strong resume will demonstrate your potential as a curious, engaged honors student at USU.
 Please list relevant extracurricular, volunteer, and work experience completed during high school, including a brief description of each activity and the school years (9, 10, 11, 12) of participation.
-Work experience is not evidence of extracurricular engagement, but it can indicate time constraints that limited what a student could do outside of coursework in high school.
+Work experience is not evidence of extracurricular engagement, but it can indicate time constraints that limited what a student could do outside of coursework in high school, and we are sensitive to those constraints.

 Step 4: Essay

 - Upload an essay of no more than 500-words that responds specifically to the prompt below.

 The essay is perhaps the most crucial part of your honors application.
 The program is very selective and is seeking a wide range of perspectives, experiences, and skills in our incoming class.
-The admissions committee is looking for evidence of both intellectual passion and commitment to making the Honors Program a more vibrant community.
-Please show us your potential in an essay responding directly and clearly to this prompt:
+The admissions committee is looking for evidence of both intellectual passion and clear ideas about how you will contribute to the Honors Program's interdisciplinary community.
+Show us your potential in an essay responding directly and clearly to this prompt:

 The USU Honors Program is looking for a diverse group of students with academic passion and the ability to share ideas across disciplines.
-Write an essay (500-word maximum) that describes thoughtfully and in detail one moment during high school (i.e. not an entire class or ongoing activity) when you became very excited about a specific idea, assignment, or activity connected with a class.
+Write a 500-word essay that describes thoughtfully and in detail one moment during high school (i.e., not an entire class) when you became very excited about a specific idea, assignment, or activity connected with a class.
 How and why did this particular moment spark your interest?
-How do you plan to pursue and develop that intellectual passion in the University Honors Program, and how might you share that passion with students both in and outside of your future major?
+How, specifically, will you bring that intellectual passion into the University Honors Program, sharing it with students and faculty both in and outside of your future major?